Vera Sola: Live performance

-Sola's stage presence has been referred to as hypnotic, "captivating; almost hallucinatory".
-She has been characterized as coming out of a David Lynch film.
-Even though she was not very well-known, her 2018 performance at the famed Le Guess Who? festival in the Netherlands received rave reviews.
-Greek blog ClockSound wrote: "Her personal, theatrical and modern take on Americana and turn of the century (20s, not 21s) music has me hooked from the moment I walked into the Hertz...Her lyricism and the influence poetry have had on this strongly reminds me of – and this is coming from a very big fan – Leonard Cohen."
+Sola's stage presence has been called hypnotic, "captivating; almost hallucinatory".
+Her 2018 performance at the Le Guess Who? festival in the Netherlands received rave reviews.
+Greek blog ClockSound wrote: "Her personal, theatrical and modern take on Americana and turn of the century (20s, not 21s) music has me hooked from the moment I walked into the Hertz...Her lyricism and the influence poetry have had on this strongly reminds me of—and this is coming from a very big fan—Leonard Cohen."

 A live-performance review in Loud and Quiet magazine calls her "a Westworld android gone rogue; a living anachronism, capable of both run-of-the-mill stage banter and of occupying the characters of her songs with full force, moving as if possessed by them as she performs."

-Sola has performed with many different musicians and instruments on stage, including a string quartet.
-She usually plays the guitar, which she plays with a unique finger-picking style.
+Sola has performed with many different musicians and instruments.
+She usually plays the guitar, with a unique finger-picking style.

 She toured the United States opening for Sixto Rodriguez, subject of the Academy Award-winning documentary Searching for Sugar Man.

-Sola performed at the Bombay Beach Biennale in March 2019, a three-day festival of art, music, and lectures in the Southern California desert.
+Sola performed at the Bombay Beach Biennale in 2019, a three-day festival of art, music, and lectures in the Southern California desert.